device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 ![Appliance manager login ](/assets/images/appliance_manager_AWS.png)

-For 1-click installations from the AWS Marketplace, users may log on to appliance manager using the default Device42 username \[ d42admin \], the password being your _AWS AMI instance ID_.
+For 1-click installations from the AWS Marketplace, users may log on to appliance manager using the default Device42 username \[ d42admin \], the password being your _AWS instance ID_.
 Once logged in, you'll see the appliance manager main menu:

 ![D42 Appliance Manager menu](/assets/images/appliance_manager_main.png)